rundeck/rundeck/docs/en/api/rundeck-api.md

 * `format` : Result format.
 Default is "xml", can use "yaml" or "json", or an installed ResourceFormat plugin name.

-Result: Depending on the `format` parameter, a value of "xml" will return [resource-xml](../man5/resource-xml.html) and "yaml" will return [resource-yaml](../man5/resource-yaml.html) formatted results.
+Result: Depending on the `format` parameter, a value of "xml" will return [resource-xml](../man5/resource-xml.html) and "yaml" will return [resource-yaml](../man5/resource-yaml.html), and "json" will return [resource-json](../man5/resource-json.html) formatted results.

 The result will contain a single item for the specified resource.